nmante/image_deduplication/README.md

 ##Install

-Just clone this repository and run the setup.py install
+Just clone this repository and run the setup.py install. **NOTE:** *This library was written for Python 2.*

 	git clone https://github.com/nmante/image_deduplication.git
 	cd image_deduplication